 Here we’ll convert a bland portrait into a pop art masterpiece.
 It’s a brilliant way to get creative and enliven your forgettable shots.
-You’ll need Photoshop filters, selection tools, Adjustment Layers, and Layer Masks (so you'll need Elements 9 or Photoshop CS3), and the Hue/Saturation command.
+For this tutorial, we'll be using Photoshop filters, selection tools, Adjustment Layers and Layer Masks, and the Hue/Saturation command.

-You may also notice our start image isn’t that sharp!
+You may have noticed that our start image isn’t that sharp!
 This is an added bonus of pop art images: you can use images that would otherwise have been discarded.

 01. Make it mono

-First open popart_start.jpg, which you can download above.
-Go to Layer>NewAdjustmentLayer>Threshold, click OK, and set Threshold to about 128.
-To bring out more detail in the eyes and mouth, select the ‘Background’ layer, go to Layer>DuplicateLayer, and click OK.
-From Filter>Sketch>Stamp, set Light/Dark Balance to 26 and Smoothness to 1.
+First open up your portrait in Photoshop.
+Go to 'Layer > New Adjustment Layer > Threshold', and set Threshold to about 128.
+To bring out more detail in the eyes and mouth, select the ‘Background’ layer, go to 'Layer > Duplicate Layer'.
+From 'Filter > Sketch > Stamp', set Light/Dark Balance to 26 and Smoothness to 1.
 Now use the Lasso tool to draw around the eyes and mouth, holding down Shift to add to your selection each time.

 Click Add Layer Mask to create a mask out of your selection.
 Now to change the background colour from black to green.
-Highlight the top ‘Threshold 1’ layer and use the Quick Selection tool to select the background either side of the girl.
-Hold Alt to subtract from your selection, to tidy it up around shoulders.
+Highlight the top ‘Threshold 1’ layer and use the Quick Selection tool to select the background either side of the figure.
+Hold Alt to subtract from your selection in order to tidy it up.
 Click the half-moon icon on the Layers palette, and select a Solid Colour Adjustment Layer.